Abdelrahmansa04/Bus-Reservation-System/README.md

 --abdelrahman saeed--
 added searching for busses(Bus types and avalible min seats and search buttons) and bus details(bus type, Departure Time, Available Seats and Facilities).

+--Mohamed Abdalfattah--
+made the login page with out the css, and the server and the registeration page, with the back end of them